 Michelle has studied extensively at the University of Adelaide.
 Initially she completed a double bachelors degree with honours, majoring in human physiology, psychology and anatomy.
 After working in the physiology research field for a year, she realised her interests lay in clinical work and animals, so in 2010 she went back to study and graduated from the DVM program at Roseworthy in 2015.
 We’re not sure what she’s planning for her next degree but hope it won’t be for a long time (we’d rather have her here)!

 Since graduating she has worked full-time in general practice with small animals, as well as assisting in teaching vet students at Roseworthy in clinical examination and communication skills.
 She is interested in further developing her surgical skills and internal medicine knowledge, with a particular interest in feline internal medicine and behaviour (I think we already mentioned the nutty cat lady concept).

-Michelle lives locally in Gawler, having bought a house recently with her fiancé Henry.
+Michelle lives locally in Gawler.
 She shares that house with a Swedish Vallhund called Loki, a Kelpie X (that looks like a dingo) called Caia, and of course (as a slightly crazy cat lady) three gorgeous rescue cats – Captain, Darwin and Munty.